-For instance, the World Economic Forum highlighted that hackers are using coronavirus maps to spread malware .
+For instance, the World Economic Forum highlighted that hackers are using coronavirus maps to spread malware [6].
 These attackers impersonate interactive maps that track the spread of the disease, by doing so, they trick users into giving their sensitive information such as user names, passwords, credit card numbers etc. The hackers then use this private data to sell it on the deep web or financially exploit people.
-In addition, some hackers use fraudulent mobile apps as fake coronavirus tracker apps to trap users into paying a ransom to avoid leaking their social media information .
+In addition, some hackers use fraudulent mobile apps as fake coronavirus tracker apps to trap users into paying a ransom to avoid leaking their social media information [7].
 Furthermore, the public is continuously exposed to misinformation and spams of fake news.
 Blockchain technology can eliminate the problems faced by centralized data systems.
 It introduces immutability and data provenance while removing single point of failure in the system.
 Therefore, with blockchain data tracker any user with Internet access can learn, in a few short clicks, real-time information about the COVID-19 virus in a secure and trustable manner.
-The primary objective of this paper is to propose a blockchain-based solution that builds a trusted COVID-19 tracking system.
+The primary objectives of this paper is to review various use cases of blockchain technology for COVID-19 and develop a blockchain-based trusted data tracking system.
 The main contributions of this paper are summarized as follows:

-- We present an extensive survey on the various uses cases and applications of blockchain technology specific to the COVID-19 crisis. - We develop an Ethereum blockchain-based solution which validates and tracks COVID-19 data on the network using Ethereum smart contracts and oracles.

-• We propose a framework along with the algorithms that define the working principles of the proposed blockchain approach and provide a detailed sequence diagram of the blockchain-based tracking system.
+- We review various blockchain applications and opportunities in combating the COVID-19 pandemic. - We develop an Ethereum blockchain-based tracking system to verify and append in a secure and trusted distributed ledger on the blockchain network using smart contracts and oracles. - We propose a framework along with the algorithms that define the working principles of the proposed blockchain solution, provide detailed sequence diagram detailing stakeholder interactions in the blockchain-based tracking system.

-We validate and test various scenarios of the overall system functionalities.
+• We test and validate various scenarios of the overall system functionalities.

-We present cost and security analysis of the proposed solution to show the feasibility of implementing the proposed solution.
+• We present cost and security analysis of the proposed solution to show the feasibility of implementing the proposed solution.

-The remainder of this paper is organized as follows: Section II details a brief background on the COVID-19 pandemic and explains the significance of utilizing blockchain platforms in handling this outbreak.
+The remainder of this paper is organized as follows: Section II details a brief background on the COVID-19 pandemic and explains the significance of utilizing blockchain platforms for handling information during outbreaks.
 Section III provides insights into how blockchain technology can be used in various uses cases related to the COVID-19 outbreak.
 Section IV details the system methodology and design architecture of the proposed system while the implementation is discussed in Section V. Section VI demonstrates the results of testing the proposed solution.
 Furthermore, Section VII details the cost and security analysis of our proposed solution and Section VIII presents the conclusions of our work.